-The Field Museum was founded at a time of cultural philanthropy during the 1880s and 1890s, when Chicago businessmen and scientists alike were competing with their peers on the East Coast.
-The World's Colombian Exposition was a way to prove to New England that Chicago was just as fine a city and cultural center as Washington D.C. or Boston.
-The efforts of these men created the most successful World's Fair to date and culminated in The Field Museum of Natural History.
+In the 1880s and 1890s, a time of cultural philanthropy, Chicago businessmen and scientists alike were competing with their peers on the East Coast to prove Chicago as fine a city and cultural center as Washington D.C. or New York.
+The efforts of these men led to the 1893 World's Columbian Exposition, the most successful world's fair to date, and which eventually culminated in the founding of The Field Museum.
+Originally named the Field Columbian Museum and housed in the Fair's Palace of Fine Arts, The Field Museum is now located on Museum Campus in Chicago and is one of world's eminent natural history museums.

-“To this great city is now offered an exceptional opportunity of establishing a grand museum of natural history, as a permanent result of the world’s Colombian Exposition.
+“To this great city is now offered an exceptional opportunity of establishing a grand museum of natural history, as a permanent result of the World’s Columbian Exposition.
 Surely this opportunity must not be lost.
 Arrangements should be made without delay to thus add the culture of the natural sciences to the present attractions and importance to the city…” (Boyer, 1993)

 Few men worked harder than Edward E. Ayer to establish The Field Museum.
-A collector of American Indian artifacts and Chicago businessman who took great pride in the city where he had made his fortune, Ayer was determined to secure the museum’s future.
-To accomplish this, he knew he had to get the wealthiest man in Chicago to support the venture: Marshall Field.
+Both a collector of American Indian artifacts and a Chicago businessman who took great pride in the city where he had made his fortune, Ayer was determined to secure the Museum’s future.
+To accomplish this, he knew he had to get Marshall Field, the wealthiest man in Chicago, to support the venture.
 Even though Field was present at the same meeting of the Commercial Club of Chicago where a Harvard professor named Putnam gave a moving speech as to the necessity of a museum, Field didn’t show the same interest as Ayer and quickly forgot about the idea.
 After weeks of persuasion and with the Exposition coming to a close, Field still wasn’t taking the bait.
 Not until a dramatic meeting that was held in Field’s office and later recounted in The Life of Edward Ayer was Field swayed.

 “You want to talk to me about that darned museum.”